Stony Plain Real Estate vs. The GTA: A 2026 Affordability Breakdown

 The sticker price of the home is only the beginning of the financial friction in Ontario.
 Closing day in the GTA is where your liquid capital goes to die.

-- The Alberta Shield: Alberta has absolutely zero provincial or municipal land transfer tax.
+- The Alberta Shield: Land transfer tax.
+Review the official Alberta Land Titles overview to confirm how the nominal registration fees keep $20,000 to $40,000 in your pocket compared to Ontarioโs punishing tax brackets.
 Whether you buy a $400,000 half-duplex in The Brickyard or a $2.5 million acreage in Parkland County, you pay a nominal land titles registration fee.
 That $40,000 stays exactly where it belongs: in your pocket.

 3. Daily Cost of Living: The 0% PST Effect